japila-books/apache-spark-internals/docs/tools/SparkLauncher.md

 == [[SparkLauncher]] `SparkLauncher` -- Launching Spark Applications Programmatically

-`SparkLauncher` is an interface to launch Spark applications programmatically, i.e. from a code (not link:spark-submit.adoc[spark-submit] directly).
-It uses a builder pattern to configure a Spark application and launch it as a child process using link:spark-submit.adoc[spark-submit].
+`SparkLauncher` is an interface to launch Spark applications programmatically, i.e. from a code (not spark-submit.md[spark-submit] directly).
+It uses a builder pattern to configure a Spark application and launch it as a child process using spark-submit.md[spark-submit].

 `SparkLauncher` belongs to `org.apache.spark.launcher` Scala package in `spark-launcher` build module.

-`SparkLauncher` uses link:spark-submit-SparkSubmitCommandBuilder.adoc[SparkSubmitCommandBuilder] to build the Spark command of a Spark application to launch.
+`SparkLauncher` uses spark-submit-SparkSubmitCommandBuilder.md[SparkSubmitCommandBuilder] to build the Spark command of a Spark application to launch.

 .``SparkLauncher``'s Builder Methods to Set Up Invocation of Spark Application [options="header",width="100%"]